philzook58/philzook58.github.io/_posts/2025-05-19-frozenset_dtt.md

 Everything is too decidable and makes the distinction between propositional and definitional equality too hard to notice.
 Also it is quite extensional.

 Nevertheless, we can construct a type family akin to an Identity type. <https://ncatlab.org/nlab/show/subsingleton>

+This one starts to get pretty mind boggling.

 ```python
 def Id(A : Type, x : object, y : object) -> Type: